 - Shipping Dimensions: 67″ (170.2 cm) x 43″ (109.2 cm) x 44″ (118.8 cm).

 - Shipping Weight: approximately 550 lbs.
 (250 kg) One unit per skid, not stackable.

-Vibration increases the realism of our Personal Simulators by adding physical (tactile) feedback to the audio and visual, making the experience more “immersive” at little additional cost, especially when compared to a motion platform.
+Vibration increases the realism of our Personal Simulators by adding physical (tactile) feedback to the audio and visual feedback, making the experience more “immersive” at little additional cost, especially when compared to a motion platform.

-The vibration that you feel is generated from the simulation software’s audio system as things happen.
-Engine idling, collisions with obstacles, digging virtual terrain, etc. can all be seen, heard and experienced!
-Adding vibration improves the realism of the simulation and makes the simulator-based training more compelling, encouraging trainees to be more serious and learn more carefully.
+The vibration that you feel is generated from the simulation software’s sounds as things happen.
+In this way, engine idling, collisions with obstacles, etc. can be seen, heard and experienced!
+Adding vibration improves the realism of the simulation and makes the simulator-based training more “engaging”, encouraging trainees to be more serious and thereby learn more carefully.

 For our Operator Chairs, Simlog offers a vibration system that includes the “ButtKicker Simulation Kit” plus special mounting for the operator seat.
 The “ButtKicker” is a low-frequency sound transducer equipped with its own amplifier and “volume” controller to change the “force” of the vibration created by the simulation software sounds.

 Multi-Purposing with other Personal Simulators for Heavy Equipment Operations

 Typical programs for “Heavy Equipment Operations” provide training on many types of heavy equipment such as (in alphabetical order) Backhoe Loader, Bulldozer, Hydraulic Excavator, Skid Steer Loader, and Wheel Loader.

 To support such programs, Simlog customers create multi-purpose simulation stations that combine multiple Personal Simulators by using the same computer, the same displays, the same speakers, and especially the same simulator controls.